jaderigby/segments/README.md

 - panel-wrapper
 - panel-inner
-- x-seg
+- x-segment
 - x-minor
 - x-major
 - x-cell
-- prime-segment (more on prime segments within the "Prime Segments" section: They're cool!)
+- x-prime (more on prime segments within the "Prime Segments" section: They're cool!)

 ### Add Web Components To Your Project ###